openshift/oc/README.md

 To build oc invoke `make oc`.
 At any time you can invoke `make help` and you'll get a list of all supported make sub-commands.

-In order to build `oc`, you will need the GSSAPI sources.
+In order to build `oc`, you will need Go 1.17 or above.
+Also, you will need the GSSAPI sources.
 On a Fedora/CentOS/RHEL workstation, install them with:

 ```
 dnf install krb5-devel